gbroques/greek-texts/README.md

 3. Open audio file in Audacity, and select [Label Sounds](https://manual.audacityteam.org/man/label_sounds.html) from the menu bar (Analyze -> Label Sounds...).
 4. Experiment with settings to achieve a good result.
    * Set "Minimum silence duration" to 100 ms.
-   * Experiment with Maximum and Minimum leading silence.
+   * Experiment with Maximum leading silence and Minimum trailing silence.
+(For example, 200 ms maximum leading silence and 100 ms minimum trailing silence)
 5. Update labels with corresponding text.
 Adjust labels if desired or needed.
 6. When happy with the result, export the labels as text (File > Export > Export Labels....).
 7. Convert the exported labels to VTT by running: